Former WWE Star Eva Marie Shamelessly Flaunts Her Cleavage In Minuscule Bikini

 The snap shows Eva Marie taking a selfie.
 She is standing on a veranda and behind her, a path leads straight down to the beach.
 In the background, you can also see the deep blue sea and distant mountains behind her.

 Eva Marie captioned the image by reflecting about the time she spent in “paradise.”
 Recently, she has posted quite a few vacation snaps, mostly in exotic places.
-As one fan pointed out, “Seems like you and @jonathan_coyle have been to a few paradises ????”
+As one fan pointed out, “Seems like you and @jonathan_coyle have been to a few paradises????”
 He was referring to the fact that Eva Marie and her husband, Jonathan Coyle, appear to have visited quite a few idyllic spots.

 The former pro-wrestler has an astounding following of over 4.3 million fans.
 Close to 30,000 of them have already liked the pic, while a few took to the comments section.